-OST 685 International Clerkship Rotation is designed to provide the student with an opportunity to actively engage in patient-based, learning experiences in a country outside the United States under the guidance of a clinician preceptor in collaboration, as appropriate, with interns, residents and/or fellows.
+This course is designed to provide the student with an opportunity to actively engage in patient-based learning experiences under the guidance of a faculty member in collaboration, as appropriate, with residents and/or fellows.
+This Elective rotation is a two (2) or four (4) week experience.
+The purpose of this Orthopedic Specialty clerkship is to provide the student with an overview of the clinical specialty.